RohitSen0701/AMEX-Credit-Risk-Default-Prediction/README.md

 At this threshold, the model correctly identifies **2,368 of 2,542** true defaulters in the validation set (only 174 missed), while flagging 1,328 non-defaulters for extra review — a deliberate, business-driven trade-off that prioritizes catching risk over minimizing false alarms.

 **Top predictive drivers** (by XGBoost gain importance & confirmed by SHAP): the customer's most recent `P_2` risk score, historical average `P_2`, latest `B_1`/`B_2`/`B_9` balance features, and `D_48`/`D_44` delinquency indicators — consistent with how a real underwriting model would weight recency and risk-score trend most heavily.

+## 💡 Key Findings

+- Customer-level feature engineering substantially transformed the longitudinal transaction data into a modeling-ready dataset.
+- Current and historical `P_2` behavior was particularly influential in the final model.
+- XGBoost provided strong predictive performance compared with the baseline models.
+- Threshold optimization increased recall from **90.28% at the default 0.50 threshold to 93.15% at 0.40**.
+- The final model prioritizes identifying potential defaulters while accepting a higher number of false positives.

+---

+## ⚠️ Limitations

+- Model development was performed using a **50,000-customer sample** rather than the complete customer population.
+- The reported validation performance comes from the 10,000-customer validation set within this development sample.
+- The final threshold was selected using validation performance; therefore, an additional untouched test set would provide a stronger final generalization estimate.
+- LightGBM was evaluated as a baseline but was not further tuned due to computational cost.

+---

 ## Installation and Usage